mkuthan/tdd-for-de-talk/slides.md

 * Build real-time, highly scalable and fault-tolerant clickstream ingestion platform
 * Process a few billion events every day with e2e latency below one minute
-* Run services on-prem
-* Run stream and batch data pipelines on GCP
+* Run stream and batch data pipelines on Google Cloud Platform

 <!--
 * Clickstream - Allegro clients interactions with mobile and web platforms
 * Traffic: 100k+ events/sec, it gives ~ 4-5 billion of events daily
 * Stream latency: events available on Kafka (on-prem) and on Pubsub (GCP) in a few seconds
 * Batch latency: events available in BigQuery in minute
 * Today focus: Apache Beam data pipelines on Dataflow, managed service on GCP for unified stream and batch -->

 ---